NHSDigital/communications-manager-api/docs/tests/post_v1_single-message/validation.md

 | [ “1”, “2”, “3”, “4”, “5”, “6” ] | Used to ensure list of more than 5 values is not accepted |

-## Scenario: An API consumer submitting a request with an invalid email receives a 400 ‘Invalid Value’ response
+## Scenario: An API consumer submitting a request with a non-string email address receives a 400 ‘Invalid Value’ response

-A valid contact detail must be structured in this format: { email: Value }
+A valid email contact detail must be structured in this format: { email: Value } where Value is a string

-**Given** the API consumer provides an message body with an invalid email address
+**Given** the API consumer provides a message body with a non-string email address
 <br/>
 **When** the request is submitted
 <br/>